Employer

 As a company, you must pay ATP contributions every quarter.

-If you pay via your company's online banking service, the amount must be debited to the company's account by the due date for payment stated.
-If the payment deadline falls on a Saturday, Sunday or public holiday, payment may be made on the next working day.
+In order for the amount to be paid on time, it must be withdrawn from the company’s account by the last payment date.
+If the payment deadline is a Saturday, Sunday or public holiday, the deadline date for payment is the first working day after.

 Due date